DavidAFox/Chat/README.md

-Chat is a basic go chat server.
+Chat is a go chat server.

 ### Features
 * multiple rooms